Read more about fossil fuels.

 Nuclear power is the energy that comes from reactions which change the nucleus of an atom.
 Nuclear fission is an atomic reaction whereby one atom’s nucleus is split into two smaller nuclei, and energy is released.
 Nuclear fusion is an atomic reaction where two smaller nuclei fuse to form one larger one, energy is released in this reaction as well.
 The energy released is typically in the form of high energy radiation such as gamma rays and x-rays, which can be highly dangerous to living organisms when exposure is acute.

 Nuclear Energy makes up about 8% of the world’s total energy.
 Nuclear energy is beneficial because there is an enormous amount of energy yielded from just a tiny amount of uranium- 235 in the initial reaction.
 Although nuclear energy is valuable due to its high yield, efficiency, and lack of greenhouse gas output, the technology required to produce safe nuclear energy is complex and controversial (Figure 11).

 Learn how nuclear energy is generated from uranium.

 The drawbacks to nuclear power production include the barium and krypton waste produced by the reaction (fission products) which is highly toxic to the environment as it continues to emit radiation.
 Of course, many things emit radiation, including rocks, soil, food, water, and air.
 However, not all types of radiation that we are exposed to are damaging.

-Read more about electromagnetic waves from NASA's website.
+Read more about electromagnetic waves from the Khan Academy.